intro-to-data-science-21-workshop/01-GabrieldaSilvaZech-JSON-jsonlite/README.md

 ### Session contents

-This session will introduce you to JSON data formats and working with these using the jsonlite package for R. JSON is a type of data that allows users to transmit and serialize structured data (e.g. between a server and web applications) in a human readable syntax.
+This session will introduce you to JSON data formats and working with these using the jsonlite package for R. JSON is a type of data that allows users to transmit and serialize structured data (e.g. between a server and web applications) in a more human readable syntax.
 The jsonlite package provides useful functions to read, prepare and export that data in a consistent way in R.

 ### Main learning objectives

-The goals of this session are to (1) equip you with conceptual knowledge about the JSON data, (2) show you the main functions of the jsonlite package, and (3) show you how to use jsonlite and other tidyverse packages to transform JSON data into tidy data frames to use in data analysis.
+The goals of this session are to (1) equip you with conceptual knowledge about JSON data, (2) show you the working of and the main functions of the jsonlite package, and (3) show you how to use jsonlite and other tidyverse packages to transform JSON data into tidy data frames (e.g. to use in data analysis).

 ## Instructors